ImeshPasinda/ImeshPasinda/README.md

 - 👋 Hi, I’m Imesh
-- 💼 I'm a Undergraduate Student at SLIIT
 - 📱 UI/UX Designer
 - 🎞️ Video Editor
 - 💬 Talk to me about freelancing opportunities in software engineering